dave92082/SolarEdge-Exporter/README.md

 ## Quick Start

-1. Download the binary from the Releases section for your platform
+1. Download the binary from the Releases section for your platform.
 2. Configure the exporter using *one* of the two methods available.

 	*Replace the IP address in these samples with the address of your inverter*